ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         model, but can do so if desired.

     self-hosted Galaxy
-        An on-premises version of the `GalaxyNG codebase <https://galaxyng.netlify.app/>`_ to find and share your own currated set of content.
+        An on-premises version of the `GalaxyNG codebase <https://galaxyng.netlify.app/>`_ to find and share your own curated set of content.
 You can access your content with the ``ansible-galaxy collection`` command.

     Serial
         .. seealso::